Monarch House in Summit Village (719) 255-4042

 El Pomar Center, second floor

 The Kraemer Family Library open computer lab contains Windows and Macintosh computers.
 Group study rooms contain two Windows computers each plus additional ports for laptop use.
-The Parent Child Room has three computers and a play area designed for children.
-Four workstations (two Macintosh and two Windows machines) contain Flatbed Graphics Scanners, one color and five Paw Prints Black/White Laser Printers as well as Paw Prints Mobile Printing Release Stations.
-There are also eight wheelchair-accessible computers (six Macintosh and two Windows computers).
-Those needing further assistance with computers, other than what is provided in the open labs, should access the Assistive Technology Lab (see below for more information).
+There is also a Parent/Child Room which has three computers and a play area designed for children.
+On the 2nd floor of the library are four workstations (two iMacs and two Windows Machines) which contain Flatbed Graphics Scanners.
+The library also contains Paw Prints Black/White and Color Laser Printers as well as Paw Prints Mobile Printing Release Stations.
+There are six wheelchair-accessible computers (four iMac and two Windows computers).
+Those needing further assistance with computers, other than what is provided in the open labs, should access the Assistive Technology Lab.

-Columbine Hall Open Lab contains 50 computers - 8 iMacs and 42 PCs.
+The Columbine Hall Open Lab contains 50 computers consisting of 8 iMacs and 42 PCs.
 Two of these 50 workstations have Flatbed Graphics Scanners.
 Two of these computers are ADA-accessible Windows computers.
-The Columbine Hall Open Lab also contains Paw Prints Black/White Laser Printers as well as Paw Prints Mobile Printing Release Stations, one of which is ADA-accessible.
-(719) 255-4229.
+The Columbine Hall Open Lab also contains Paw Prints Black/White and Color Laser Printers as well as Paw Prints Mobile Printing Release Stations, one of which is ADA accessible.

 Paw Prints (Pay per Page Printing)